techidaily/site-win11-tips/source/_posts/correcting-windows-vlc-input-compatibility-faults.md

 3. Click on**Installed apps** and then search for VLC.
 ![uninstall vlc media player](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/uninstall-vlc-media-player.jpg)
 4. Click the**three-dots menu** for the VLC media player and select**Uninstall** .
 Click**Uninstall** once again to confirm the action.
-5. Once uninstalled, open the[VLC media player page](https://www.videolan.org/vlc/) and download the installer.
+5. Once uninstalled, open the [VLC media player page](https://www.videolan.org/vlc/) and download the installer.
 Install the app and check for any improvements.

 ## Invalid File Name and Long File Path Triggers This Error